 # Third-Party Connectors

-Lab Atlas allows you to connect a variety of third-party tools to your organization, such as cloud storage providers, electronic laboratory notebooks, and source code management systems.
+Lab Atlas allows you to connect a variety of third-party tools, such as cloud storage providers, electronic laboratory notebooks, and source code management systems.
 These integrations allow you and your team to pull files & data in from these systems, as well as propagating records & automating actions in the external services.
-The currently supported service integrations are:

 * [Benchling](/integrations/benchling.md)